Efficient description of experimental effects in amplitude analyses: Formalism of amplitude analyses

-A typical amplitude analysis in flavour physics deals with the distribution of kinematic variables $\zvec$ that characterise the multibody decay.
-The goal is to determine the unknown parameters $\pvec$ that characterise the amplitude of the decay $\ampl(\zvec|\pvec)$.
-Given a set of decay candidates $\zvec_i$ ($1\leq i \leq N$) obtained in an experiment, an unbinned maximum-likelihood fit is performed to infer the model parameters $\pvec$.
+A typical amplitude analysis in flavour physics deals with the distribution of kinematic observables $\xvec$ that characterise the multibody decay.
+The goal is to determine the unknown parameters $\thetaveca$ that characterise the amplitude of the decay $\ampl(\xvec|\thetaveca)$.
+Given a set of decay candidates characterised by a vector of observables $\xvec_i$ ($1\leq i \leq N$) obtained in an experiment, an unbinned maximum-likelihood fit is performed to infer the model parameters $\thetaveca$.
 The negative logarithm of the likelihood, $-2\loglh$, minimised in the fit, is of the form

-where $N$ is the size of sample being fit, $F(\zvec|\pvec)$ is the normalised probability density of the decay that depends on the model $\ampl(\zvec|\pvec)$, with a normalisation term $I$, the acceptance $\epsilon(\zvec)$ and the normalised probability density function for the background events $B(\zvec)$:
+where $N$ is the size of sample being fit, $F(\xvec|\thetaveca)$ is the normalised probability density of the decay that depends on the model $\ampl(\xvec|\thetaveca)$, with a normalisation term $I$, the acceptance $\epsilon(\xvec)$ and the normalised probability density function for the background events $B(\xvec)$,

-Another instrumental effect that needs to be taken into account in the fit, particularly if the amplitude contains narrow resonant states, is the finite resolution of the kinematic variables $\zvec$.
+$f_{\rm sig}$ and $f_{\rm bkg}$ are the relative fractions of signal and background contributions, respectively.
+Another instrumental effect that needs to be taken into account in the fit, particularly if the amplitude contains narrow resonant states, is the finite resolution of the kinematic observables $\xvec$.
 This effect is beyond the scope of this paper and is not considered.

 The contribution of background events is typically obtained by analysing the distribution of selection variables, $\mvec$.
 In the simplest case, $\mvec$ is a single variable that is taken to be the combined invariant mass of the final state particles, which typically peaks at the mass of the parent particle for the signal events, and is distributed more uniformly for the background.
 However, other parameters of the event can also be included in the background selection.
-Alternatively, instead of treating the background contribution explicitly as shown in Eq.~(\ref{eq:decay_density}), one can also assign to each candidate $i$ in the data sample $\zvec_i$ a weight $w_i$, such that the background contribution is statistically subtracted.
+Alternatively, instead of treating the background contribution explicitly as shown in Eq.~(\ref{eq:decay_density}), one can also assign to each candidate $i$ in the data sample $\xvec_i$ a weight $w_i$, such that the background contribution is statistically subtracted.
 This procedure will be discussed in more detail in Section~\ref{sec:background}.